Watch the 2020 UA United Way Campaign celebration on the CCIS facebook page!

-Publications Coordinator, Division of Community Affairs
+Communication Specialist, Division of Community Affairs

 The Division of Community Affairs leads the annual UA United Way Campaign with a structure that provides opportunities for UA colleges and administrative units to host the campaign each year.
 The United Way of West Alabama has 26 partner agencies and plays a vital role in improving the quality of people’s lives.
 Partner agencies from Bibb, Fayette, Greene, Hale, Lamar, Marengo, Pickens, Sumter and Tuscaloosa counties provide a variety of education, income-related, health and emergency-response programs to citizens throughout West Alabama.